Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Using storybooks is always a fun way to engage kids and introduce a new song.
 There are various versions of Down by the Bay, but my personal favorite is by Raffi.
 One verse that never fails to make my kids giggle is “Did you ever see a llama eating his pajamas?”

-Encouraging children to make up their own verses is an excellent way to foster their creativity and imagination while having fun with the song.
-In our classroom, we’ve even created our own illustrated books featuring a page from each student.
-One of our favorite “homemade” verses is “Did you ever see a creature kissing a teacher?” 😊
+Encouraging kids to create their own verses is a great way to build creativity while having fun with the song.
+In our classroom, each student adds a page to a class-made illustrated book with their own silly rhyme.
+One of our favorites: “Did you ever see a creature kissing a teacher?” 😊

 Row, Row, Row Your Boat

 If your students are ready to sing rounds and simple harmonies, Row, Row, Row Your Boat is a classic choice.
 Younger children will enjoy singing the song in unison.
-This storybook is an enjoyable way to introduce this traditional tune to your class.
+This storybook is a fun way to introduce this traditional tune.

 Don’t forget to check your local library for other books you can read and sing together.
-Raffi, in particular, has a wonderful series of books that will delight your kids.
+Raffi, in particular, has a wonderful series of books that your kids will love.

 Music Activities for Elementary Students | Summer Favorites for School, Camp, Distance Learning